 The Scrum Master’s responsibility is to ensure the team adheres to the values and principles of Scrum and Agile.
-The Scrum Master has a key role in keeping an Agile project together and running along smoothly.
-As the conductor of the orchestra, the availability and focus of the Scrum Master plays a vital role in an Agile project’s success.
+They play a crucial role in keeping an Agile project together and running smoothly.
+As the conductor of the orchestra, the availability and focus of the Scrum Master play a vital role in an Agile project’s success.

-The Scrum Master should be focused on one project to allow for rapid responses and flexible sprint planning.
+The Scrum Master should focus on one project to allow rapid responses and flexible sprint planning.

 Each Scrum Master should:

 - Coach team members to ensure they’re well trained and understand the project goals, scope, and processes.